-Moist Healthy Banana Bread with applesauce is so easy to make in one bowl and is the perfect breakfast or snack.
-It is so delicious and full of sweet banana flavor, you would never guess it’s healthier!
+Moist and fluffy Applesauce Banana Bread is easy to make in one bowl and is perfect healthy breakfast or snack.
+It’s delicious, full of banana flavor and you would never guess it’s healthier!

-Sliced healthy banana bread on a cutting board and bananas.
+Sliced applesauce banana bread on a cutting board and bananas.

 • 100% whole grain: Whole wheat or spelt flour adds fiber that keeps you full longer.

-• Low sugar: Naturally sweetened with bananas, plus only honey or maple syrup!
-Even better it uses only 1/3 cup of natural sweetener compared to a cup or more in other recipes.
+• Low sugar: This applesauce banana bread is naturally sweetened with bananas and only 1/3 cup of honey compared to 1 cup or more in other recipes.

-• Minimal oil: It’s a tried and true low fat banana bread containing only 2 tablespoons of oil and no butter in sight!
+• Minimal oil: It’s a tried and true moist banana bread containing only 2 tablespoons of oil and no butter in sight.

-This easy healthy banana bread recipe contains simple ingredients.
+This homemade banana bread recipe contains simple ingredients.
 Actually so easy, even my kids can make it!

-• Ripe bananas: Ripe is a must!
-They make bread sweet and moist.
-Ripe bananas are very yellow with brown spots.
+• Ripe bananas: Overripe bananas with brown spots are a must as they make bread sweet and moist.
 The uglier the bananas, the better.
 Even uglier than in my photo and video are perfect.
+You can use previously frozen bananas.
+Thaw and use the liquid that separates during defrosting as well.

-• Applesauce or yogurt: Unsweetened applesauce is my preference, but sweetened works if that is what you have on hand.
-Substitute with extra ripe large banana, Greek yogurt or regular yogurt with 2% fat content and higher, or pureed fresh apples.
+• Applesauce: Unsweetened applesauce is my preference but sweetened applesauce works too.
+Substitute with extra ripe large banana or pureed fresh apples.
+You can use Greek yogurt or regular yogurt with 2% fat content and higher but bread will be less sweet.
+Add a few tablespoons of maple syrup then.

-• A bit of oil: Any oil works like avocado oil, olive oil, grapeseed oil or melted coconut oil.
+• Oil: Any mild oil works like avocado oil, olive oil, grapeseed oil or melted coconut oil helps to avoid rubbery bread.

-• Maple syrup or honey: You can make this healthy banana bread with honey, maple syrup or any liquid sweetener like agave syrup or brown rice syrup.
-Sugar free liquid syrup might may work although taste might change.
-No dry sugar like white sugar, brown sugar or coconut sugar because batter consistency will be off.
+• Maple syrup or honey: You can make this banana bread with honey, pure maple syrup or any liquid sweetener like agave syrup or brown rice syrup.
+Please don’t use dry sugar like white sugar, brown sugar or coconut sugar because batter consistency will be off.

 Recipe Tip

-1. Mash bananas and eggs with a masher.
-I first like to mash bananas and then “whisk” eggs with the same masher.
+1. Mash bananas and eggs with a potato masher.
+I first like to mash bananas and then whisk the eggs with the same masher.

 2. Add all other wet ingredients except flour.
-“Stir” mashed bananas, eggs, oil, applesauce and leavening agents with the same masher.
-I know, I’m fancy but there is really no need for extra tool and bowl.
+Stir mashed bananas, eggs, oil, applesauce and leavening agents with the same masher.
+There is really no need for extra tool and bowl.
 Quick bread is not a cake.

-3. Add whole wheat flour and stir gently until incorporated.
-Do not mix too much as healthy banana bread might come out rubbery.
-Batter should be thicker than pancakes.
+3. Add whole wheat flour and stir gently with rubber spatula or wooden spoon until incorporated.
+Do not mix too much as bread might come out rubbery.
+Batter should be thicker than for pancakes.
+Transfer banana bread batter to a greased loaf pan.

 Tips for Best Results

-Here are some bakers tips to make sure this healthy banana bread turns out perfect every time!
+Here are some tips to make sure this applesauce banana bread turns out perfect every time!

-• Please follow the recipe for best results: I can’t stress enough that baking is a science and 99% times deviations from original recipe result in baking fails.
+• Please follow this quick bread recipe: I can’t stress enough that baking is a science and 99% times deviations from original recipe result in baking fails.

-• Don’t over mix the batter.
-If you overmix the batter, gluten will develop causing tough banana bread.
+• Don’t over mix the batter: If you overmix the batter, gluten will develop causing tough banana bread.
 You only need to mix until wet and dry ingredients are combined.
-Apply this tip to any healthy muffin recipes you make in your kitchen, too!

-• Don’t over bake: How to tell if banana bread is done?
-Remove bread from the oven as soon as toothpick comes out clean.
+• Don’t over bake: Remove banana bread from the oven as soon as toothpick comes out clean.
 Bread will keep cooking with residual heat and over baking results in dry bread.

-• Use ripe bananas: You can use ripe previously frozen bananas or here is a tutorial how to ripen bananas faster.
+• If your bananas aren’t ripe enough: Here is a tutorial how to ripen bananas faster.

-• Chocolate chips: 1/2 cup to a 1 cup of chocolate chips like I do in healthy banana chocolate chip muffins!
+• Chocolate chips: Add 1/2 cup to a 1 cup of chocolate chips like I do in healthy banana chocolate chip muffins.

-• Banana nut bread: A cup of chopped walnuts or pecans would add some nutty crunch.
+• Banana nut bread: 1 cup of nuts like chopped walnuts or pecans would add some nutty crunch.

-• Fruits: Fresh or frozen blueberries add a burst of juicy sweetness.
-You could also add dried fruit such as cranberries, chopped dates, or raisins.
+• Fruits: 1 cup of fresh or frozen blueberries add a burst of juicy sweetness.
+You could also add up to 1/2 cup of dried fruit such as cranberries, chopped dates, or raisins.

-• Mini loaves or muffins: Bake mini loaves for about 35-40 minutes and check with a toothpick.
+• Mini loaves or muffins: Bake in mini loaf pans for about 35-40 minutes and check with a toothpick.
 This recipe can make 12 muffins, bake for 20-25 minutes in a regular muffin tin.

-Yes, after baking keep in a cool dry place in a glass airtight container for up to 4 days.
-I never have it longer than that, but if you do, you might be able to refrigerate it for a few more days!
+Store: After baking, keep in a cool dry place in a glass airtight container for up to 4 days.
+I never have it longer than that, but if you do, you might be able to refrigerate it for a few more days.

 Defrost on a counter.
 Takes about 3-4 hours.
 Bread will taste just like freshly baked.
 Pop it into a toaster or toaster oven for a minute for that freshly baked bread warmth and aromas.